Caribbean Computer Coding Workshops: Overview

 • Ignition and nurturing of the inventiveness in our youth so that the next “Google” has a reasonable probability of coming out of the Caribbean

-Four workshops will be being offered in parallel in the spring of 2023:
+Two workshops will be being offered in parallel in the spring of 2024:

 • C3W.201 – Introduction to Programming in Python I (Basics for beginners)